youssefsadquy/Study-Scheduler/WeeklyLog.md

 - Kalam Hakim: Updated Week 7 Log to completed.
 - Jan Makarewicz: Update to Weekly log working on use case digram.
 - James Carr: Created new UML Branch and pushed first draft UML use-case diagram to remote.
+- Somma Lord-Michael: Working on use case diagram.

 : What did we learn? - The group developed our knowledge by studying UML case diagrams and researching how to make one with clear aims devoid of unneeded superficial information.

 ### :white_check_mark: Week 9
-- Jan Makarewicz: Created the Use Case Description word file to for me and others to add into.
+- Jan Makarewicz: Created the Use Case Description word file for me and others to add into.
 - James Carr: Generated UML use case diagram from uml source and merged uml development branch.
 Began use case class diagram
 - Lukas Hammer: Formatted functional requirements and fixed typos